 The ultimate goal of AsianBondsOnline is to be responsive to investor needs.
 To this end, a feedback facility is available to all users on an unrestricted basis.
 Suggestions or comments posted will be addressed by AsianBondsOnline analysts.
 This participatory approach helps guarantee that site enhancements will serve user needs.

-The Economic Research and Regional Cooperation Department of the Asian Development Bank developed and maintains AsianBondsOnline.
+The Economic Research and Development Impact Department of the Asian Development Bank developed and maintains AsianBondsOnline.

 The AsianBondsOnline web portal is an ASEAN+3 Initiative supported by the Asian Development Bank and funded by the Ministry of Finance Japan, through the Investment Climate Facilitation Fund.